 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7000 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7000 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the D7000 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the D7000 and D750 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Nikon D750 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7000 and the Nikon D750?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.